mfornace/nupack-docs-dev/sources/analysis.md

 ## Specify a test tube ensemble

-A `Tube` is specified as a tube name (keyword `name`) and a set of strands (keyword `strands`), each introduced at a user-specified concentration (keyword `concentrations`), that interact to form a set of complexes.
+A `Tube` is specified as a tube name (keyword `name`) and a set of strands (keyword `strands`), each introduced at a user-specified concentration (keyword `concentrations`; units of `M`), that interact to form a set of complexes.
 The set of complexes is specified in any of three ways: 1) combinatorially using keyword `max_size` to automatically generate the set of all complexes up to a specified number of strands (default: `max_size=1`); 2) using keyword `include` to include an explicitly specified set of complexes; 3) using keyword `exclude` to exclude an explicitly specified set of complexes:

 ```python
 t1 = Tube(strands=[A, B], concentrations=[1e-6, 1e-8], name='t1') # max_size=1 default